 Endurance training involves training your aerobic system, as opposed to your anaerobic system.

-The aerobic system uses oxygen from the bloodstream, where the anaerobic system involves no oxygen.
-For reference:
+The aerobic system uses oxygen from the bloodstream, but the anaerobic system involves no oxygen.

 - Steady state cardio (distance running)